 American-born, Australian-raised and the youngest golfer to win the Australian Open, as an amateur, at age 18.
 Aaron Baddeley further impressed when he successfully defended his title and captured his second win at the 2000 Australian Open.
 Since joining the U.S. PGA Tour in 2003, Badds has captured 4 wins, made the International team for the 2011 Presidents Cup and has consistently been known as one the best putters on tour.

 Aaron “Badds” Baddeley is known for as one of the best putters on tour.
-He was first introduced to golf when he was 8 years old by his grandmother, Jean Baddeley.
-In his late teens, Badds was recognized as one of the most gifted talents the golf world had seen and by age 18 he stunned all when he became the youngest amateur to win the Australian Open in 1999.
+He was first introduced to golf by his 2 grandmas at the age of 8.
+But didn’t take the game up til 13, then by his late teens.
+In his late teens, Badds was recognized as one of the most gifted talents the golf world had seen and by age 18 he stunned all when he became the youngest winner of the Australian Open when he won as an amateur in 1999.
 He turned professional in 2000 and went on to defend his title at the Australian Open that year.

-In 2003, Baddeley earned his PGA TOUR card and had a solid rookie season, highlighted by a second place finish at the Sony Open in Hawaii.
-His breakthrough win on tour came in 2006 at the Verizon Heritage Classic when he rallied to win with a six-foot putt on 18.
-The following year he earned his second PGA Tour victory at the 2007 FBR Open, where he closed with back-to-back, 7-under-par, 64s to win by one. stroke.
+The following year in 2007 he captured his second PGA Tour victory in his adopted home town of Scottsdale, Arizona at the WM Phoenix Open, where he closed with back to back 64’s to win by one.
 He went on to add to his International resume by claiming his first Australian Masters Championship that November.